letsencrypt/cp-cps/CP-CPS.md

 ### 5.1.8 Off-site backup

 ISRG maintains multiple backups of ISRG CA Private Keys at multiple Secure PKI Facilities.
-All backups are stored on devices validated as meeting FIPS 140-2 Level 3 (or higher) criteria.
+All backups are stored on devices validated as meeting at least FIPS 140-2 level 3, FIPS 140-3 level 3, or an appropriate Common Criteria Protection Profile or Security Target, EAL 4 (or higher), which includes requirements to protect the Private Key and other assets against known threats.

 ## 5.2 Procedural controls